Police: Man killed in crash while fleeing police - NewsBreak

 Police: Man killed in crash while fleeing police

-SANFORD, N.C. — A North Carolina man was killed in a crash while fleeing officers early Monday, police said.
-Sanford police said officers...www.wral.com

-SANFORD, N.C. — A North Carolina man was killed in a crash while fleeing officers early Monday, police said.
-Sanford police said officers...www.wral.com
+SANFORD, N.C.
+(AP) — A North Carolina man was killed in a crash while fleeing officers early Monday, police said.

+Sanford police said officers were called to the Fastee Mart on Lee Avenue around 12:30 a.m.
+Monday after a man drove through the front of the store and was stealing from inside the business, news outlets reported.

+Officers found extensive damage to the store and the man, identified as Scott Reid, 56, of Raleigh, drove away, refusing to stop for officers, police said.

 Comments / 0